 Another benefit is that even start-ups can do this.
 Visiting a bank for a business loan can be a recipe for frustration.
 But building business credit, when done correctly, is a plan for success.

 Personal credit scores depend on payments but also various other components like credit use percentages.
 But for business credit, the scores really only hinge on if a corporation pays its bills on time.

 Establishing Business Credit is a process, and it does not happen automatically.
 A company has to actively work to develop corporate credit.
 That being said, it can be accomplished easily and quickly, and it is much quicker than developing personal credit scores.
 Vendors are a big component of this process.

 Undertaking the steps out of sequence will result in repeated rejections.
 No one can start at the top with small business credit.
 For instance, you can’t start with store or cash credit from your bank.
 If you do you’ll be rejected 100% of the time.

-A corporation has to be legit to creditors and merchants.
+A corporation has to be fundable to creditors and merchants.
 That’s why, a business will need a professional-looking web site and email address, with website hosting purchased from a supplier like GoDaddy.
 And also business telephone and fax numbers must be listed on 411.com.

 Additionally the business phone number should be toll-free (800 exchange or the equivalent).

 A small business will also need a bank account devoted purely to it, and it must have all of the licenses needed for running.
 These licenses all have to be in the exact, correct name of the corporation, with the same company address and phone numbers.
 Keep in mind that this means not just state licenses, but possibly also city licenses.

 Visit the Internal Revenue Service website and get an EIN for the business — they’re free of charge.
 Select a business entity such as corporation, LLC, etc. A small business can get started as a sole proprietor but will more than likely want to change to a type of corporation or partnership to reduce risk and maximize tax benefits.